I never used to order margarita pizza.

 I think I’ll stick with the technological option.
 Still, Megsy did help out with the initial combining of ingredients, then it’s down to the machine to perform its magic.

-The process might not be enthralling but, the flavor… I might come across biased.
+The process might not be enthralling but, the flavor… I might come across bias.
 But, the chocolate gelato we made at this cooking class in Florence was better than the ones I’d had at the fancy looking gelato shops around Italy.

 So, why does gelato taste so different from regular ice cream?
 Yes, you guessed it, that answer is simple too.
 But, I don’t want to give away all the answers right here.